 How Many Delicious Italian Wines Can You Sample in One Afternoon?
 Thanks to the Gambero Rosso Wine Event in Boston, we’re going to find out!

 Let me set the stage.
-Recently Linda and I attended the acclaimed Gambero Rosso Wine Event in Boston and completely fell in love with several Italian wines and grape varieties that we never knew existed.
+Linda and I recently attended the acclaimed Gambero Rosso Wine Event in Boston and were completely captivated with several Italian wines and grape varieties that we never knew existed.
 Why have I been limiting myself to Tuscan reds and northern Pino Grigios when there are so many other unique Italian wines to be sipped, savored and adored?
 Here’s are some great tips about new trends in Italian Wines.

 Imagine a beautiful event hall (Boston’s famed Cyclorama) filled with over 60 boutique wineries from Italy – all anxious for you to try their prized vintages.
 A bit daunting at first glance, but we marched forward, wine glass in hand, approaching our first table and the smile never left our faces for the next 2 hours!
 Here’s just a smidgen of what we learned and some of our most favorite tasting discoveries that you’ll want to seek out as well.